matula/sifter/README.md

     // or: new \\Matula\\Sifter\\Rules\\Sifted(),
 ]);
 ```
-On failure, the rule reports that the field appears to be spam.
+On failure, the rule reports that the value is not valid.

 ### Programmatic check
 ```php